Bogily/akai-sampler-extractor/README.md

 - Extract all samples into their original folder structure.
 - Merge all stereo pairs.
 - Delete all "junk" files (anything not a `.wav`).

+## Disclaimer

+This project is an independent utility and is not affiliated with, authorized, or endorsed by Akai Professional or Spectrasonics.
+All trademarks (AKAI, S1000, S3000) are the property of their respective owners.
+This tool is intended for personal use in converting legally owned backup images.